aramis-lab/MICCAI-educational-challenge-2020/intro.md

 limitations by proposing an open-source framework for AD classification using convolutional neural networks and structural MRI.

-The ClinicaDL framework comprises tools to automatically convert publicly available AD datasets into the BIDS standard, and a modular set of image preprocessing procedures, classification architectures and evaluation procedures dedicated to deep learning.
+The `clinicadl` framework comprises tools to automatically convert publicly available AD datasets into the BIDS standard, and a modular set of image preprocessing procedures, classification architectures and evaluation procedures dedicated to deep learning.
 This framework can be used to provide a baseline